Legit-Labs/legitify/docs/github/organization/two_factor_authentication_not_required_for_org.md

 ### Remediation
 1. Make sure you have admin permissions
 2. Go to the organization settings page
-3. Enter "Authentication security" tab
+3. Enter 'Authentication security' tab
-4. Under "Two-factor authentication"
+4. Under 'Two-factor authentication'
-5. Toggle on "Require two-factor authentication for everyone in the <ORG> organization"
+5. Toggle on 'Require two-factor authentication for everyone in the <ORG> organization'
-6. Click "Save"
+6. Click 'Save'